Student Guide - things to do in Preston City Centre

 Get a head start to your new term with some great places to visit, eat and drink across the city centre.

-Preston is a friendly northern city with a relaxed feel, loads of Lancashire character and lots to see and do - making it a great place to be a student.
+Preston is a friendly northern city with a relaxed feel, loads of Lancashire character and lots to see and do.
+Ranking in the top 20 best student cities for 2023, it makes a great place to be a student.

 Whether you're a fresher or returning student, get ideas on free or affordable activities in and around the city centre.
 Plus suggestions on some cool places to hangout with friends, eat, drink and listen to music.